illich570/illich570/README.md

 Here some info about me:

 - 📚 I love all the js ecosystem and work with web technologies, having experience with HTML5,CSS, API's and Databases like PostgreSQL and MongoDb with Mongoose.
-- 👨‍💻 I'm currently working with Gatsby and Express API in a tech consultoring company.
+- 👨‍💻 I'm currently working with Gatsby, Strapi, PLSQL and Express API in a tech consultoring company.
 - 🤓 I'm currently learning Python with Flask, TypeScript, and more good practices in Javascript.

 Here some of my social Media if you want to see some projects or know more about me.